 The 1999 legislative session saw relatively minor changes to the Oregon workers' compensation system.
-However, the legislature did repeal most of the sunsets established in 1995, making many of the law changes permanent.
-One exception was the exclusive-remedy provision, which had its sunset extended five more years.
-The Workers' Compensation Division was directed to conduct a study on the effects of and the costs and savings to the Oregon workers' compensation system of majorcontributing-cause and combined-condition provisions.
+However, Senate Bill 460 repealed most sunsets placed in the law by Senate Bill 369 in 1995.
+One exception to the sunset repeal was the exclusive-remedy provision.
+With limited exception, workers' compensation is the sole remedy for covered workers with injuries and illnesses that arise out of and in the course of their employment.
+The Legislature directed the Workers' Compensation Division to commission a study on the effects of and the costs and savings to the Oregon workers' compensation system of major-contributing cause and combinedcondition provisions.

-The 2001 legislative session saw the passage of another complex and comprehensive workers' compensation bill.
+The 2001 legislative session saw the passage of another complex and comprehensive workers' compensation bill, Senate Bill 485.
 The law changes included those agreed upon by labor and management to correct imbalances or problems with the workers' compensation system.
-Issues addressed included: tort claims against an injured worker's employer; definition of pre-existing conditions and their applicability to arthritis or arthritic conditions; increased permanent partial disability rates; contributory negligence as an employer defense; reduced time during which claims may be denied or accepted; increased temporary disability benefits; supplemental disability for multiple-job workers; Workers' Compensation Board own-motion claim-reopening process and reimbursement from Workers' Benefit Fund for claim re-openings in own motion.
+Issues addressed included: tort claims against an injured worker's employer; definition of pre-existing conditions and their applicability to arthritis or arthritic conditions; increased permanent partial disability rates; contributory negligence as an employer defense; reduced time during which claims may be denied or accepted; increased temporary disability benefits; supplemental disability for multiple-job workers; Workers' Compensation Board ownmotion claim-reopening process and reimbursement from Workers' Benefit Fund for claim re-openings in own motion.
 The Management-Labor Advisory Committee was also directed to recommend an exclusive, no-fault, expeditious alternative process and remedy to the court system that addressed major-contributing-cause denials.

-In 2003, the legislature made a major change to how to determine permanent partial disability (PPD) benefits.
+In 2003, the Legislature made a major change to how to determine permanent partial disability (PPD) benefits.
 The PPD benefits changed to rate injuries to body parts in relation to the "whole person."
 Workers with permanent disability received an "impairment benefit" equal to the percentage of impairment multiplied by 100 times the state average weekly wage.
 Workers unable to return to regular work also received a work disability benefit based on the percentage of impairment, modified by age, education, and adaptability factors, multiplied by 150 times the worker's weekly wage at the time of injury.
-The law limited the total amount of permanent partial disability benefits to a range of 50 percent and 133 percent of the state average weekly wage.
+When computing the amount of the work disability benefit using the worker's weekly wage, the wage amount is confined to an amount 50 percent to 133 percent of the state average weekly wage.

-The 2005 legislature addressed the process for insurer-requested independent medical examinations.
+The 2005 Legislature addressed the process for insurer-requested independent medical examinations.
 The bill required insurers to select an independent medical examination provider from a department-developed list and set specific criteria in order to be on the list of qualified providers.
 Workers were allowed to appeal the reasonableness of an exam location and obtain an expedited review by the department.
 The law also provided sanctions against medical service providers who fail to provide diagnostic records in a timely manner and also imposed a monetary penalty against a worker who failed to attend an independent medical examination.

-The legislature also changed the standard for establishing permanent total disability benefits, as well as for terminating or rescinding those benefits.
+The Legislature also changed the standard for establishing permanent total disability benefits, as well as for terminating or rescinding those benefits.
 The law set an earnings threshold to determine what constitutes "gainful" employment linked to the federal poverty guidelines.
 Workers could appeal the reversal of their permanent total disability benefits and maintain their benefits while the appeal progressed.
 The law also entitled workers to vocational assistance if their permanent total disability benefits are terminated.